 The DMV had a great community of professional associations, regional organizations, student groups, and even youth arts groups, but where would 20 to 30 something Filipino-American professionals go to connect?

 On a snow-covered day of January 2000, 32 people met on 18th and M at the Daily Grill.
 People who came that night moved to DC for work or school.
 There was also a good number of locals too.
 It was the first of many happy hours for the group of young professionals.
 On the spot, a sign-in sheet was created.

-Being the community organizer, I got out a sheet and had folks sign-in and provide their e-mail addresses.
-I then created a yahoo group choosing FYP-WDC as the designation.
-The nature of the listserv was to help promote activities happening in the DC area, organize future socials and share information (housing, restaurants, jobs, etc).
-As word spread, the listserv became populated with over 300 individuals.
-Also, folks in New York City, Philadelphia and Virginia Beach were encouraged to start their own groups.
+From that sign-in sheet, the FYP-WDC Yahoo group emerged.
+The mission of the listserv was to promote activities in the DC area, organize future socials, and share info (housing, restaurants, jobs, etc.).
+As word spread, the listserv grew to over 300 individuals!
+Folks in NYC, Philadelphia, and Virginia Beach were encouraged to start their own groups.

 2002: Transition Year

 In 2002, Rafael (RJ) Diokno picked up the torch and continued to organize social and networking events.
 He became the “de facto” President of the group.
 His commitment to the group brought many new people into the “informal group” who would later become the drivers into making FYP-DC into a nonprofit.

 2003-2005: Becoming a 501(c)7